 I was the President of the private practice Clinical Psychology Association in WA for two years and chaired monthly executive meetings.

 I have been the President of the Australian College of Advanced Postgraduate Psychologists for the last eight years and also been chair of all executive meetings.

-I led a large political campaign in WA for psychologists when WA was entering the Australian Health Regulation Agency, and WA psychologists were going to have to align with the lower registration standards found in the Eastern States.
+I led a large political action campaign for WA psychologists when WA psychologists became regulated by the Australian Health Regulation Agency, because we were having to align with the lower registration standards found in the Eastern States.

 I have met with many Federal and State politicians regarding matters of concern in the mental health field and I am confident and capable to stand up for what is important to the people I represent.

-Authorised by Dr Jillian Horton 213a South Street, Beaconsfield, WA 6162
+Authorised by Dr Jillian Horton 19 Cameron Way, Kardinya WA 6163